Pluripotential Homotopy Theory: Examples and applications

 \subsection{A question on realizability}

 One can look at the theory in this article from the point of view of a complex geometer.
 Then it gives us new tools with a topological flavour to structure and study the realm of complex manifolds.
 Or one can take a topologist's perspective and ask what, if anything, this newly found extra structure tells us about the underlying homotopy type.
 The most basic instance of this is the following \begin{que}[Sullivan] Which rational cdga's are quasi-isomorphic (over $\R$) to a real cbba? \end{que} To avoid technicalities, let us assume we are dealing with cohomologically simply connected rational cdga's $A$ s.t. $H(A;\Q)$ is a finite dimensional vector space.
 Then one finds a finite CW-complex $C_A$ s.t. the piecewise-linear forms of $C_A$ are quasi-isomorphic to $A$, \cite{Su77}, \cite{GM13}.
 One may embed $C_A$ into some large $\R^{2N}$ and thicken it up a little so that it is exhibited as a deformation retract $N(C_A)\simeq C_A$ of a smooth open submanifold $N(C_A)\subseteq \R^{2N}$.
 Restricting the standard complex structure of $\R^{2N}$ to $N(C_A)$ equips it with a complex structure and so there is a chain of quasi-isomorphisms of real cdga's between $A\otimes\R$ and the cdga of differential forms on $N(C_A)$, where the complexification of the latter naturally has the structure of a real cbba.
 Technically, this gives a positive answer to the above question, but one which is unsatisfying for a number of reasons: The manifolds $N(C_A)$ thus constructed are non-compact and will not satisfy Serre duality, even if $A$ did.
-They are of higher dimension than the cohomology of $A$ suggests and their cohomology (Dolbeault or Bott-Chern) will generally be infinite-dimensional.\footnote{ Using results of Eliashberg \cite{Eli90}, one can choose a complex structure on $N(C_A)$ which is Stein and so $H_{BC}^{p,q}(N(C_A))$ is finite dimensional whenever $p,q>0$ (but generally not for $p\cdot q=0$).} The following version thus remains open: \begin{que} Which connected rational cdga's satisfying $2n$-dimensional Poincar\'e duality that have the cdga of forms on a compact almost complex manifold in their homotopy type, are quasi-isomorphic over $\R$ to cohomologically connected real cbba's with finite-dimensional cohomology concentrated in the first quadrant satisfying Serre duality? \end{que}
+They are of higher dimension than the cohomology of $A$ suggests and their cohomology (Dolbeault or Bott-Chern) will generally be infinite-dimensional.\footnote{ Using results of Eliashberg \cite{Eli90}, one can choose a complex structure on $N(C_A)$ which is Stein and so $H_{BC}^{p,q}(N(C_A))$ is finite dimensional whenever $p,q>0$ (but generally not for $p\cdot q=0$).} The following version thus remains open: \begin{que} Which connected rational cdga's satisfying $2n$-dimensional Poincar\'e duality that have the cdga of forms on a compact almost complex manifold in their homotopy type, are quasi-isomorphic over $\R$ to cohomologically connected real cbba's with finite-dimensional cohomology concentrated in the first quadrant satisfying Serre duality? \end{que} Note that the realizability by compact almost complex manifolds is well understood, and depends only on the cohomology ring c.f. \cite{Mil22}, so that the above is -- in principle -- an algebraic question.